SMAC-Group/course_intro_statistics/slides/chapter5_06.md

 ---

-Let us now represent the Life expectancy over the years, comparing Canada, China, Egypt, Germany and Switzerland.
+Let us now consider multiple time series data by comparing the life expectancy over the years in the following countries: Switzerland, Canada, China, India, Egypt, Germany, and Nepal.

 We first define the following dataframe.